CSbyGB/pentips/thick-client/thick-client.md

 Finally, we click `OK -> Apply -> OK -> OK` on the open windows.
 This way when we relaunch the app that creates temporary files we can keep them and explore them.

-### Edit the code

-If the software is in C#, we can use [dnSpy](https://github.com/dnSpy/dnSpy) to read the code of the app.
-We can also modify it amd save our modified version.

 ### If you can not be admin on the serv where the app is